Royal Palm at Waipio I

 No analysis available

-I looked for leasehold references such as 'lease expires [year],' 'ground lease ends,' 'renewed through,' or similar wording.
-The remarks do not mention any land lease or expiry date, so the lease expiry year cannot be determined from the provided text.
+I looked for leasehold references like "lease expires [year]," "ground lease ends," "renewed through," or similar wording.
+The public remarks do not mention any land tenure lease expiry year, so it remains unknown.

 No analysis available